Blog/Data Engineering/Introducing Frozen Regions for Snowflake Dynamic Tables

 GROUP BY location, hour;

 In addition to changes to the Dynamic Table, upstream changes can also be made without having to fully reinitialize.
-In the previous example, without immutability, create-or-replaceing the customer_info table would result in recomputing all of location_statistics, but with immutability, only the mutable region would need to be recomputed.
+In the previous example, without frozen, create-or-replaceing the customer_info table would result in recomputing all of location_statistics, but with frozen, only the mutable region would need to be recomputed.

 With this definition, each refresh only needs to compute the most recent day’s worth of data, rather than the entire contents of the Dynamic Table.

-In conclusion, Snowflake Dynamic Tables with immutability constraints offer a powerful and flexible solution for managing data pipelines.
+In conclusion, Snowflake Dynamic Tables with frozen constraints offer a powerful and flexible solution for managing data pipelines.
 Now that users can lock specific portions of their tables, they can reduce refresh and recomputation costs, manage evolution of pipelines and easily migrate existing pipelines to Dynamic Tables.
-We are working on further improvements in this space, such as the ability to modify Dynamic Table definitions in place and additional ways to express immutability, so stay tuned for future announcements.
+We are working on further improvements in this space, such as the ability to modify Dynamic Table definitions in place and additional ways to express immutability with frozen, so stay tuned for future announcements.

 Subscribe to our blog newsletter